japneet2302/2025AA05099_ML_Assignment/README.md

 Missing values represented as `"?"` were handled by replacing them with `"Unknown"`.
 Categorical features were encoded using **OneHotEncoding**, and numerical features were scaled using **StandardScaler**.

-“The Adult Census Income Dataset (UCI) was used.
-As it is publicly available, the dataset is not included and can be uploaded by the user in the Streamlit app.”
 ---

 ## 3. Models Used and Evaluation Metrics